'Tadap' trailer promises intense passion and romance

 Raw, intense, passionate and musically uplifting, the trailer of the film gives audiences a glimpse of the intriguing ride in store.
 Directed by Milan Luthria, the romantic action drama, starring Ahan Shetty and Tara Sutaria, oozes with electric chemistry between the young Gen Z stars.

-Going by trailer, 'Tadap', written by Rajat Arora, is character-driven with a plot that will leave you at the edge of your seats.
+Going by trailer, 'Tadap', written by Rajat Arora and Muhammad Asif Ali, is character-driven with a plot that will leave you at the edge of your seats.

 While Ahan takes on a challenging role in his very first film, Tara steps into the shoes of an unconventional character that shows us a different side of her.
 More strikingly is Pritam's signature music, making this offering truly one to watch out for!